 Accept outside help so you can grow.
 Because of the nature of some service businesses, some entrepreneurs feel like they can run it as a one-person operation.
-You might be capable of handling every business task yourself, such as invoicing, accounting, marketing, etc., but outsourcing certain administrative tasks can free you up to really work on growing your business and providing the best work you can.
+You might be capable of handling every business task yourself, such as invoicing, accounting and marketing, but outsourcing certain administrative tasks can free you up to really work on growing your business and providing the best work you can.

-"Do the work you're great at and outsource the rest," LaRusch said.
+"Do the work you're great at and outsource the rest," said Emily LaRusch, founder of virtual receptionist service Back Office Betties.
 "If you aren't an accountant, don't waste time trying to crunch numbers.
 I spent three hours trying to reconcile one monthly bank statement only to give up, frustrated.
-I hired a bookkeeper and she had three months reconciled in less than two hours."
+I hired a bookkeeper, and she had three months reconciled in less than two hours."

 Eventually, you may find that you'll need to expand your business and hire full-time staff members.
-Chad Bronstein, CEO of sales rep hiring service Time to Hire, was hesitant to hire at first, but soon realized that he wasn't able to do everything himself as his business evolved.
-He warned other entrepreneurs not to get to the point where they're so overwhelmed that they need to make a rushed — and potentially poor — hiring decision.
+Chad Bronstein, CEO of sales rep hiring service Time to Hire, was hesitant to hire at first, but he soon realized that he wasn't able to do everything himself as his business evolved.

 "Building a team is important," Bronstein said.
 "I waited too long and was in a situation where I had to hire someone immediately.
 [I needed] better planning and more time.
 Try to replicate yourself – don't work in your business but on it."